beau2005/personal_website/content/publication/mobis_rct/index.md

   - Christopher Tchervenkov
   - Uros Tomic
   - Kay W. Axhausen
-summary: Pigovian transport pricing was implemented in a large-scale field experiment in urban areas of Switzerland.
-The pricing varied across time, space and mode of transport.
-One third of the participants were given a financial incentive to reduce their external costs of transport, whereas others were provided information only or served as a control group.
-The pricing treatment caused a significant reduction in the external costs of transport.
-This reduction is a consequence of mode substitution and a shift of departure times.
-The effect of providing information in the absence of pricing was statistically significant only for subgroups of the sample.
+summary: We implement Pigovian transport pricing in a field experiment in urban agglomer- ations of Switzerland over the course of 8 weeks.
+The pricing considers external costs from climate damages, health outcomes and congestion and varies across time, space and mode of transport.
+The treatment reduces the external costs of transport of the treated individuals by 4.5% in the short run.
+The main underlying mechanism is a shift away from driving towards other modes, such as public transport, walking and cycling.
+Providing information about external costs alone changes behavior of altruists, but not for the whole sample.
+We estimate the welfare improvements from such a policy to be around 140 US dollars per person and year, which is twice as large as the effects of a fuel tax that generates the same revenue.
 url_dataset: ""
 url_project: ""
 url_source: ""
 url_video: ""
 publication: "*WWZ Working Paper 2021/11* (R&R at *Review of Economic Studies*)"
 featured: true
-date: 2022-05-31
+date: 2024-05-09
 url_slides: ""
 title: Pigovian Transport Pricing in Practice
 tags: []
 image:
   preview_only: true
   focal_point: Smart
-publishDate: 2022-05-31
+publishDate: 2024-05-09
 url_poster: ""
 url_code: ""
 ---